How to Compare Education Loans?

 Courses covered by educational loan varies from lending institute to lending institute.
 You must compare various education loans to check whether your desired course is included or not.
 But if you choose an education loan that covers a wide number of courses, you can have more freedom with your choice of courses.

 All education loan has basic eligibility criteria which include Indian citizenship, age of 16-35 years and proof of admission.
-Apart from these basic eligibilities, a student might have to fulfil some additional eligibility.
-These additional eligibilities depend on the lending institute offering the educational loan.
+Apart from these basic eligibilities, a student might have to fulfill some additional eligibility.
+These additional eligibilities depend on the lending institution offering the educational loan.
 You must test educational loans on terms of eligibility criteria.

 When you are looking for the right education loan, you must ensure that you do not have to follow an elaborate documentation process.
 A critical documentation process can be tiring and harassing.
 Sometimes it is seen that loan is delayed due to its documentation process.
 Therefore, you must ensure the education loan you want to has a short and clear documentation requirement.